ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/organizingtests.md

 # Organizing Tests

-This section will cover the various ways we can organize our tests in a class.
+This section will cover the various ways we can organize our tests in a single class.

 ## The fluent style

-This is the test style we used so far.
-For example let's take a look at our **"StoreControllerTest"** class:
+This is the test style we used so far in the tutorial.
+For example, let's take a look at our **"StoreControllerTest"** class:

 ```c#
 namespace MusicStore.Test.Controllers